 Perception: Riding public transit is expensive.

 Fact: The cost of transit is typically related to distance traveled.
-However, every bus ride is only $1.75 and transfers are free for up to 2 hours.
+However, every bus ride is only $2.00 and transfers are free for up to two hours.
 Additionally, most employers in Arlington offer a transit subsidy to help subsidize commuting cost.
-If they don’t, call us and ATP can help your employer implement a transit benefit program.
+If they don’t, contact us and we can help your employer implement a transit benefit program.

 Perception: My child goes to school/daycare so I may have to leave early in case of an emergency; therefore, driving is my best option.

 Fact: As a parent I can totally relate to this one.
 However, thanks to our friends at Commuter Connections, the Guaranteed Ride Home (GRH) program is a perfect solution.
-GRH provides commuters who regularly take transit, bike, walk or carpool/vanpool at least 2 times per week with a FREE reliable ride home for emergencies or unscheduled overtime.
+GRH provides commuters who regularly take transit, bike, walk, or carpool/vanpool at least two times per week with a free reliable ride home for emergencies or unscheduled overtime up to four times per year.
 You do need to register though!

 Perception: Biking sounds like a good option but I don’t own a bike and I’m low on funds, so cannot afford to buy one.

 Fact: Capital Bikeshare to the rescue!
 With six different membership options, this low cost bikesharing system makes it easy to commute via bike without having to own one.